 In May of 1948, the Salvatis acquired 51 Massachusetts Avenue.

 In 1952, the Marlborough Market was acquired by Peter (Pierino) Bergagna, who had worked there since 1939.
 He and his wife, Virginia (Medici) Bergagna, lived at 72 Commonwealth.

-On March 2, 1955, Domenic Salvati filed for (and subsequently received) permission to remodel 424 Marlborough into two apartments and a store.
+In March of 1955, Domenic Salvati filed for (and subsequently received) permission to remodel 424 Marlborough into two apartments and a store.
 At about the same time, the Salvatis moved from 424 Marlborough, probably to Belmont, where they were living at the time of their deaths, she in November of 1960 and he in June of 1961.

-In May of 1975, Thomas and William Malone purchased 424 Marlborough from Peter Bergagna and John Constantino.
-They transferred the property to themselves as trustees of the Malone Realty Trust.
-They also assumed ownership of the Marlboro Market.
+On May 9, 1975, 424 Marlborough was purchased from Peter Bergagna and John Costantino by Thomas Malone and his brother, William P. Malone.
+On May 12, 1975, they transferred it to themselves as trustees of the Malone Realty Trust.
+They also acquired the Marlboro Market.

-In August of 2012, William Malone sold his fifty percent interest in 424 Marlborough to Thomas Malone, as trustee of the TFM Marlboro Market Trust.
+On August 13, 2012, William Malone sold his fifty percent interest in 424 Marlborough to Thomas Malone, as trustee of the TFM Marlboro Market Trust.

 On October 17, 2017, 424 Beacon was purchased from Thomas Malone by the Boston Marlborough LLC (Michael Coffman and Jonathan Coffman, managers of record).